 The handwheels are slowly turning back and forth when the servos are engaged.
 Several thousandths of motion are observed on the vernier dial and the frequency is one cycle every couple of seconds.
 Do the following Service Code and procedures:

 - Code 11 Measures backlash in system.
-(Used only with glass scales and sensors.) - Code 12 Sets a feed forward power constant to drive axis motors. - Code 128 Backlash compensation on single feedback machines
+(Used only with glass scales and sensors.) - Code 12 Sets a feed forward power constant to drive axis motors. - Code 128 Backlash compensation on single feedback machines.

-Possible Cause Check This Most often causes by excess backlash Check physical backlash in system and re-enter in compensation code 128.
+Possible Cause Check This Most often causes by excess backlash compensation Use code 127.
+Check physical backlash in system and re-enter in code 128.
 Run code 11 on dual feedback machines High feed forward values Check ball screw torque.
 Typical values should be between 10 to 15 in-lbs.

 Excessive friction in the sliding ways Lubrication, gib adjustments, gib locks.
-See Machine Tool & Setup - Section 4.1 Looseness in the drive train The drive train of the axis that is searching, especially the tightness of the drive assembly.
+See Machine Tool & Setup - Section 4.1 Looseness in the drive train Especially the tightness of the drive assembly.
 See Mechanical Drive Train (X, Y) - Section 4.2